 The 3 positions on the hip strap of the Tula free to grow carrier bag.

 The Tula free to grow is an adjustable carrier, which means that you can adjust the size of the back piece, which is the part that goes over your child's body.
-You can imagine that for a small child less fabric is needed than for a toddler child.
+You can imagine that for a small child you need less fabric than for a toddler child.
 The Tula free to grow has 3 positions in the width of this back panel that works with press studs, and the height of the back panel can be adjusted infinitely by looser or tighter positioning of 2 buckles.

 |Position of press studs||